-Not applicable Don't Know Daily Weekly Monthly Quarterly Created or reviewed at-risk persons list Utilized directed/hot spots patrol Utilized at-risk persons call-in/notification meetings Conducted public outreach (e.g., contacted potential victims, employed focused-media outreach) Conducted community engagement (e.g., chief's roundtables, community advisory boards) Engaged in community problem solving (e.g., partnerships with businesses, faith-based institutions, community groups) Provided or referred individuals to community services, assistance, or counseling (e.g., mental health assistance, victim services) Referred cases for Federal prosecution Referred cases for State/local prosecution Advocated for the diversion of individuals from prosecution to alternative sanctions or programs Diverted those with mental health or substance abuse problems from arrest to treatment/drop-off centers Provided group or classroom instruction for at-risk population Provided direct services for at-risk population Utilized intervention teams (e.g., crisis intervention, violence interrupters, gang interventions, conflict mediators) Other If Other, please explain: 30.
-If you have provided direct services during this reporting p were provided to your at-risk population?
-(Select all that a Cognitive based.
-These services include therapeutic pro and behavior, such as moral reconation therapy, Think f pply) ograms used to chan ge crimin al thir nking can enhance their opportunities.

-Educational.
-These services foster knowledge by helping participants develop daily life skills that opportunities.

-Employment.
-These services are designed to help people find and obtain suitable job

-Health care/Medicaid eligibility.
+Not applicable Don't know Daily Weekly Monthly Quarterly Created or reviewed at-risk persons list • Utilized directed/hot spots patrol • Utilized at-risk persons call-in/notification meetings • Conducted public outreach (e.g., contacted potential victims, employed focused-media outreach) • 0 Conducted community engagement (e.g., chief's roundtables, community advisory boards) • 0 0 Engaged in community problem solving (e.g., partnerships with businesses, faith-based institutions, community groups) • 0 0 0 Provided or referred individuals to community • services, assistance, or counseling (e.g., mental health assistance, victim services) Referred cases for Federal prosecution • Referred cases for State/local prosecution • Advocated for the diversion of individuals from prosecution to alternative sanctions or programs • Diverted those with mental health or substance abuse problems from arrest to treatment/drop-off centers • Provided group or classroom instruction for at-risk population • Provided direct services for at-risk population 0 0 0 Utilized intervention teams (e.g., crisis intervention, violence interrupters, gang interventions, conflict mediators) • 0 0 0 Other 0 If Other, please explain have provided direct services during this reporting period, which of the following es were provided to your at-risk population?
+(Select all that apply) Cognitive based.
+These services include therapeutic programs used to change criminal thinking and behavior, such as moral reconation therapy, Think for a Change, or aggression replacement training.
+B. Educational.
+These services foster knowledge by helping participants develop daily life skills that can enhance their opportunities.
+C. Employment.
+These services are designed to help people find and obtain suitable job opportunities.
+D. Health care/Medicaid eligibility.
 These services are designed to help individuals or families find, obtain, or retain health care.

-Housing.
-These services are designed to help individuals or families find, obtain, or retain suitable housing, including transitional housing.
+E. Housing.
+These services are designed to help individuals or families find, obtain, or retain suitable housing, including transitional housing F. Mental health.

-Mental health.
 These services are provided in correctional facilities or in the community for those participants under supervision and may include counseling programs or group self-help programs.

-Pro-social.
+G. Pro-social.
 These services use directed skill building to help participants interact in a positive way with others.

-Substance abuse.
-These services include substance abuse education, treatment, or aftercare.
+H. Substance abuse.
+These services include substance abuse education, treatment or aftercare.
+I. Transportation.

-Transportation.
 These services include assistance with public transportation costs or help in finding other reliable transportation.

-Vocational.
+J. Vocational.
 These services help participants learn a trade and enhance their job opportunities.

-Individualized case planning.
+K. Individualized case planning.
 These services help participants set goals, objectives, and conditions for reentering society.

-Family engagement.
-These services focus on involving family members in the treatment process to help provide support and encouragement.
+L. Family engagement.
+These services focus on involving family members in the treatment process to help provide support and encouragement M. Other (please describe)